SHIIBA'S WORDS

 The fruity facet is very appreciated.
 Be aware that most fruity flavors are reproduced synthetically in the laboratory.
 Today, the fruits most used in perfumery are: melon, pear, red fruits, peach, apricot or even pineapple.
 The fruits bring a sparkling side to the perfume and attract curiosity.
 These compositions are all the more worn when spring and summer arrive.

-The “new freshness” olfactory facet.
-Audacity and novelty obtained by synthetic raw materials.
-This rating was initially used for household products: laundry and cleaning products.
+The olfactory facet "new freshness".
+The audacity and novelty obtained by synthetic raw materials.
+This note was initially used for household products: laundry and cleaning products.
 The juice that emerges from this facet is very innovative and exhilarating.
-An icy bath that goes perfectly with the large family of Hesperides, for example, or Ferns.
+An ice bath that goes perfectly with the great family of Hesperides for example or Fougères.

 Does this word already make you feel hungry?
 You may well eat a small candy to continue reading this article.
 The components of your favorite delicacies are found today in perfumery, you are not dreaming.
 These gourmet notes are synonymous with sensuality.
 The rendering is irresistible for the nose.
 You can abuse it, I promise it won't show on the scale.

-“It smells like makeup”, “it looks like I'm inhaling my eye shadow”.
-I present to you the powdery facet, indeed this family bears the name of the powder compacts of yesteryear.
-These notes round off the fragrance and bring glamour, tenderness or freshness.
+“It smells like makeup”, “it feels like I’m inhaling my eyeshadow”.
+I present to you the powdery facet, in fact this family is named after the powder compacts of yesteryear.
+These notes round out the perfume and bring glamour, tenderness or freshness.

-No need to beat around the bush, the leather olfactory family in perfumery simply recalls the smell of leather.
+There is no point beating around the bush, the leather olfactory family in perfumery simply recalls the smell of leather.
 It is mainly composed of notes of tobacco, wood, leather.
 Birch bark is the substance most used in perfumery to give these leathery notes.
-Previously the leathers were a large family of perfumes, but little by little the animal materials were disputed and this one thus became a facet.
+Previously, leathery fragrances were a large family of perfumes, but little by little, animal materials were contested and this one therefore became a facet.

 Marine notes are first discovered by pharmaceutical companies before being used and loved in perfumery.
 This facet highlights iodized (salty) notes and the gentle sea breeze.
 These notes bring a burst of pep to the perfume.